openpixel/rise/README.md

       --varFile stringSlice   The files that contains the variables to be interpolated
 ```

-#### Input (required)

-The input should be a string that references a file to run the interpolation against.

-#### Output (optional)

-The output is the location that the interpolated content should be written to.
-If not set, it will print to stdout.

-#### Variable Files (optional)
+### Variable Files

 The variable files should be in hcl compatible formats.
 See https://github.com/hashicorp/hcl for reference.
 Rise loads the files in the order they are supplied, so the latest reference of a variable will always be used.
-For example, if we had two files that looked like this
+For example, if we had two files that looked like this:

 vars.hcl
 ```